coder-mike/preinterview-test/readme.md

 At the bottom of the test is a box for any additional notes or comments to the examiner (says optional).
 This is the part where they can make excuses if they feel the need.

-If the user runs out of time, the time bar shows red, and comes up with a message saying that their out of time.
+If the user runs out of time, the time bar shows red, and comes up with a message saying that they're out of time.
 They may continue making changes and adding answers, and it is up to the examiner whether to accept those answers. (there should be a note on the instruction page about what happens at this point).
 It tells the user that all answers have been recorded, and any modifications will also be available to the examiner to choose to use or ignore.

 At the bottom of the page, after the additional comments section, there is a submit button.
 For the moment there will be no cancel button.
 Next to the submit button will be a checkbox saying that the user certifies that this is his own work.